Grants, Work-Study, Loans and Scholarships

 Private Alternative Loans

-Private Alternative Loans Information
+For more information, please go to Private Alternative Loans Information

-Faulkner State Community College offers several types of scholarships to beginning freshmen students.
+The College offers several types of scholarships to beginning freshmen students.
 The Scholarship Committee awards scholarships for proven performance in academics, leadership, athletics, cheerleading, and performing arts.
 Detailed information and applications for scholarships may be obtained through the Office of Financial Aid.
 Students applying for any type of scholarship must file the FAFSA in order to qualify for the scholarship award.
 Only citizens of the United States or resident aliens are eligible for Institutional Scholarships.

 have been National Cheerleading Champions in 1989 and 1991 and continue to excel in this winning tradition.

 Additional scholarships are provided to College students through funds donated by area merchants, businesses, civic groups, and other patrons of the College.
 The eligibility requirements for these scholarships vary and depend on student needs, skills, and other factors.